jerrymarino/iCompleteMe/README.md

 rarely), iCM will notify you to recompile it.
 You should then rerun the install process.

-**NOTE:** If you want C-family completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed automatically when you run `clang` for the first time, or manually by running `xcode-select --install`)
+**NOTE:** If you want Swift completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed automatically when you run `clang` for the first time, or manually by running `xcode-select --install`)